 Here’s how often you should be screening for breast cancer:

-Women between 40 and 49 years of age, it’s recommended to go for breast cancer screening every year.
+- Women between 40 and 49 years of age are recommended to go for breast cancer screening every year.

 50s and Above